Boukakkarima/project-/README.md

+# Foodtasker-django
- comprehensive system for Food Delivery like UberEats, Doordash and Postmate.
-This is a course project for "Create UberEats with Python/Django and Swift 3" in v code .
+A comprehensive system for Food Delivery like UberEats, Doordash and Postmate.
+This is a course project for "Create UberEats with Python/Django and Swift 3" in Code4Startup.
+I extended some functions based on the existing project.

+## Introduction

- FoodTasker is an Web Application Dashboard for restaurants to register, create Meals, monitor Orders and manage Transactions.
+**FoodTasker** is an Web Application Dashboard for restaurants to register, create Meals, monitor Orders and manage Transactions.
 Its main features are:

-Super Admin Dashboard to handle everything in the system
+* Super Admin Dashboard to handle everything in the system

-Sign in/Sign out process for Restaurants
+* Sign in/Sign out process for Restaurants

-Hosting the web app on Heroku
+* Hosting the web app on Heroku

-Page for Account information
+* Page for Account information

-Page for Restaurant to upload images and create Menu
+* Page for Restaurant to upload images and create Menu

-Page for managing all Orders from Customer
+* Page for managing all Orders from Customer

-Real-time notification when new orders coming in
+* Real-time notification when new orders coming in

-Statistic bar charts and pie charts
+* Statistic bar charts and pie charts

-Process to listen and response API requests from clients
+* Process to listen and response API requests from clients

-Visa & Credit card process with Stripe
+* Visa & Credit card process with Stripe

+* Real-time updating Drivers's location on the Map

+## Credits

+leotrieu